To eliminate your mosquito problem for good, you need to get to the source.

 To use cinnamon oil, add a ratio of 15% cinnamon oil to 85% water.
 So if you have a 100-gallon pond, use 12 ¾ gallons of cinnamon oil.

 But unfortunately, with the price of cinnamon oil being quite high currently, it is unlikely to be a cost-effective option.

-6) Apple Cider Vinegar
+4) Apple Cider or White Vinegar

-Apple cider vinegar is another effective way of eliminating mosquito larvae.
+Apple cider or white vinegar is another effective way of eliminating mosquito larvae.
 It needs to be added in the same fashion as cinnamon oil, at a ratio of 15% to 85% water.
 Less will not work.

 Like cinnamon oil, apple cider vinegar is not a good choice for fish ponds.
 However, it’s perfectly safe for humans.

 How To Kill Mosquito Larvae In Drinking Water

 If mosquitoes have infiltrated your drinking water tank and laid eggs, you have a serious predicament on your hands.
 This is because there is no effective way to kill the larvae without also compromising the safety or quality of the water in the tank.

 Luckily, dealing with mosquito larvae in drinking water doesn’t require actively killing the pests, so long as you are willing to do a little work.